 If you’re on a budget, you can shop at the Wyck district, while if you’re interested in shopping for art, check out the district of Jerkerkwartier.
 Or you can also head to the Latin Quarter where every shop here looks like an art gallery.
 Here, you can find a wide selection of unique artworks, designer clothes and shoes, and many more.

 I hope this weekend Maastricht guide will help you have a fun and memorable experience in this Dutch City.
+You can also check this weekend packing list to help you on your trip.

 Do you want to know more about the cities and villages in the Netherlands?
 Browse our topics here at Ask the Dutch Guy!